Joint55internal/Stucus/README.md

 > q
 ```
 # Features
-Features

-・Stucs can respond to pre-defined queries and provide appropriate answers.
+- The chatbot can respond to pre-defined queries and provide appropriate answers.
-・It can handle mathematical expressions and calculate the result.
+- It can handle mathematical expressions and calculate the result.
-・Conversion between Fahrenheit and Celsius temperatures is supported.
+- Conversion between Fahrenheit and Celsius temperatures is supported.
-・Fun facts can be shared upon request.
+- Fun facts can be shared upon request.